Utility CEO retiring following failure of nuclear project

 Legislative panels created to investigate the debacle started meeting Tuesday.

+Santee Cooper would have had to increase customers’ rates by more than 40 percent, Carter said.

-Testimony revealed the project never had a detailed construction schedule.
-State regulators approved the expansion in 2008 with a “generic” schedule even SCE&G discounted as not specific to the site.
-Utility executives said they tried unsuccessfully for years to get a full schedule from Westinghouse.
+Testimony at this week’s hearings showed the project never had a detailed construction schedule.
+State regulators approved the expansion in 2009 with a “generic” schedule not specific to the site.
+Utility executives said they tried unsuccessfully for years to get a full schedule from Westinghouse, which owns the technology for a reactor design not previously built in the United States.

 Instead, they got a “six-month look-ahead schedule,” Carter said.
 “They’d stray off of them in four to six weeks and have to reschedule.”

-Carter told senators his utility first “raised concerns” about the project in 2013, ultimately causing the board to hire Bechtel for an independent analysis of the project’s status.
-Senators voted to subpoena that 2015 report.
+Carter told senators his utility first “raised concerns” about the project in 2013, causing the utilities to pay for an independent analysis of the project’s status.
+Lord said the utility’s refusal to pay Westinghouse for progress it wasn’t making ultimately led to the fixed-price contract.

-“Please don’t do that to us, because then we’re going to get into a bigger fight on subpoenaing people to come in,” he said Tuesday.

-Carter has been eligible for retirement since 2011.
-The utility’s board gave him a five-year employment contract in October of that year to keep him from leaving.
+A permanent replacement for Carter will likely be named by next summer, Lord said.

-Santee Cooper, the state’s largest utility, is the source of electricity for about 2 million people across South Carolina.
+Santee Cooper, one of the nation’s largest public utilities, is the source of electricity for about 2 million people across South Carolina.
 It directly sells power to nearly 177,000 customers in Berkeley, Georgetown and Horry counties, as well as 26 large industrial customers, including Joint Base Charleston.
 It also provides electricity to the state’s 20 electric cooperatives and a dozen municipal utilities.

+Also on Friday, Duke Energy announced it would not build a proposed nuclear plant elsewhere in South Carolina.
+The utility based in Charlotte, North Carolina, obtained its federal license last December for the same design as the partly built reactors at V.C.
+Summer.
+That utility has spent $542 million over the last decade on land, site preparation, permitting and plans for two reactors it won’t build.
+A spokesman said the utility has not determined how much it will seek to recoup from South Carolina customers.

+The utility ended all speculation that it might take over the V.C.
+Summer project to complete either of those reactors.